Accused test taker in college admissions scandal to plead guilty

 "I want to communicate to everyone that I am profoundly sorry for the damage I have done and grief I have caused those as a result of my needless actions," Riddell, a resident of Palmetto, Florida, said.

-Riddell's attorney Ben Stechschulte said his client "expressly and unequivocally admits that he committed the crimes" and plans to plead guilty "at the earliest predictable date."
+His attorney, Ben Stechschulte, said his client "expressly and unequivocally admits that he committed the crimes" and plans to plead guilty "at the earliest predictable date."

 Two of the most high-profile names ensnared in the scandal are actresses Lori Loughlin and Felicity Huffman.